-COMPTROLLER'S REGISTRATION CERTIFICATE: REGISTER NO. I hereby certify that this Bond has been exam approved by the Attorney General of the State of Texas, and that Comptroller of Public Accounts of the State of Texas. • Witness my signature and seal this er of Public Accounts e of Texas (COMPTROLLER'S SEAL) INSERTIONS FOR THE INITIAL L BOND The initial Bond shall be in the form set forth in this Ex chibit, except that: A. immediately under the name of the Bond, the h "MATURITY DATE" shall both be completed with "CUSIP NO." shall be deleted.
-0 B. the first paragraph shall be deleted and the following g will be inserted: "ON THE MATURITY DATE SPECIFIED ABOVE State University System (the "Board"), being a political subdiving Registered Owner specified above, or registered assigns (hereing on in each of the years, in the principal the per annum rates set forth in the following schedule: ision, hereby promises to pay to the after called the "Registered Owner"), 1 3 Initial Yield
+THE INITIAL BOND: COMPTROLLER'S REGISTRATION CERTIFICATE: REGISTER NO I hereby certify that this Bond has been examined, certified as to validity, and approved by the Attorney General of the State of Texas, and that this Bond has been registered by the Comptroller of Public Accounts of the State of Texas.
+Witness my signature and seal this Comptroller of Public Accounts of the State of Texas (COMPTROLLER'S SEAL) INSERTIONS FOR THE INITIAL BOND The initial Bond shall be in the form set forth in this Exhibit, except that: A. immediately under the name of the Bond, the headings "INTEREST RATE" and "MATURITY DATE" shall both be completed with the words "As shown below" and "CUSIP NO." shall be deleted.
+B. the first paragraph shall be deleted and the following will be inserted: "ON THE MATURITY DATE SPECIFIED ABOVE, the Board of Regents of the Texas State University System (the "Board"), being a political subdivision, hereby promises to pay to the Registered Owner specified above, or registered assigns (hereinafter called the "Registered Owner"), on in each of the years, in the principal installments and bearing interest at the per annum rates set forth in the following schedule: Principal Maturity Interest Initial Amount (Yield